houdabelefqih/cashcog-backend/README.md

 - To query expenses based on a specific filter :

-  _Example : I want all expenses that have "deli" in their description with a total amount less than or equal to 100_
+  _Example : I want all expenses that have "tempore" in their description with a total amount less than or equal to 3000_

   ```
      query {
-       expenses(description_Icontains: "deli", amount_Lte : 100) {
+     expenses(description_Icontains: "tempore", amount_Lte : 3000) {
        edges {
          node {
           uuid
           description
           createdAt
           amount
           currency
           status
          }
        }
      }
          }

   ```